Travel Medicine Services

 • Nha Trang, a popular beach destination with a tropical climate

-*Rabies vaccination is typically only recommended for very high risk travelers given that it is completely preventable if medical attention is received within 7 – 10 days of an animal bite.
+*Rabies vaccination is typically only recommended for very high-risk travelers because it is preventable if medical attention is received within 7 – 10 days of an animal bite.

-Travelers may also be advised to ensure they have received the routine vaccinations listed below.
-Some adults may need to receive a booster for some of these diseases:
+Travelers may also be advised to ensure they have received the routine vaccinations, including:

 • Measles, mumps and rubella (MMR)